 History and a few facts about Venice Italy

 Venice’s history goes back as far as 400 A.D.
 From the 5th to 8th century AD, Huns, Goths, and sundry barbarians repeatedly sacked Roman towns along Veneto’s Adriatic coast, driving many Romans to leave their homes.
 The area of Venice was under the Byzantine grip.
 When it slipped in AD 726, the people of Venice elected their first doge (Duke), whose successors would lead the city for more than 1000 years.
 Venetians lived like seabirds, their land secured only by osier and wattle.
 The one great wealth that the Venetians enjoyed was the fish and salt from the lagoon, which gave them the power to purchase the things they did not possess.
 For nearly 1400 years, the two or three miles of shallow water separating Venice from mainland Italy had protected Venice from invaders and effectively isolated the Venetians from Italian political life.
-Venice’s history is long, magnificent, and reach and you can read more about it HERE.
+Venice’s history is long, magnificent, and reach and I recommend everyone to read at least some of it.

 A few fun facts about Venice Italy: